 The college carries insurance that applies to all vehicles it owns, and those rented for college business.

-RENTALS: If you need to rent a car on college business, please request from our office an insurance card to carry with you.
-At the rental counter decline the offers of insurance UNLESS you wish to pay for that insurance yourself for personal use of the vehicle during part of the time.
+RENTALS: When renting a car on college business, at the rental counter decline the offers of insurance UNLESS you wish to pay for that insurance yourself for personal use of the vehicle during part of the time.
 Under the college's policy, rental cars are not covered when being used for personal use (eg, If you are on a business trip in Seattle and decide to drive a few hours away to visit a friend, the car will not be covered by the college's policy during that personal drive).
 Make sure your personal auto insurance will cover you in such a situation.
 If not, it may be advisable to purchase the coverage offered at the rental counter as a personal expense.
-Please let me know if you have any questions.
+Please contact us if you have any questions.

 PERSONAL VEHICLES: Significant limitations apply to the college's coverages and responsibility for employee or student use of personal (non-fleet) vehicles.
 Click here for more on this.